seigler/joshua.seigler.net/site/posts/2025-05-15-tools-of-the-trade.md

 For notes and reference.
 Sync across devices with `syncthing`.

 ### [KeePassXC](https://keepassxc.org/)
 For passwords.
-Sync across devives with `syncthing`.
+Sync across devices with `syncthing`.